Do we need to make a fresh claim?

 @thespiceman

-Recipes -
+0 -

 Hi @kaylaboo, and a warm welcome to the community!

 Thanks for sharing this with us, I hope things move forwards for you and your daughter soon.
-Hopefully our experienced community members will be in touch and able to offer some guidance here. -
+Hopefully our experienced community members will be in touch and able to offer some guidance here.0 -

-Hi,If the decision changes at MR stage and there's only an 18% chance it will, then your Carers Allowance and Income Support should just continue because you can update Carers Allowance with the award details.If there's no change and your Income Support stops then you'll need to claim Universal credit.
+Hi,If the decision changes at MR stage and there's only an 18% chance it will, then your Carers Allowance and Income Support should just continue because you can update Carers Allowance with the award details.If there's no change and your Income Support stops then you'll need to claim Universal credit.0

 -

-poppy123456 said:Hi,If the decision changes at MR stage and there's only an 18% chance it will, then your Carers Allowance and Income Support should just continue because you can update Carers Allowance with the award details.If there's no change and your Income Support stops then you'll need to claim Universal credit.
+I agree you can have the Carers Allowance re-instated back to when it finished so long as you make the claim shortly after being re-awarded Care.
+And as you mentioned once the PIP care is in place and Carers Allowance is back up and running the poster will have to claim UC.poppy123456 said:Hi,If the decision changes at MR stage and there's only an 18% chance it will, then your Carers Allowance and Income Support should just continue because you can update Carers Allowance with the award details.If there's no change and your Income Support stops then you'll need to claim Universal credit.

 Not understanding how UC works I can only point out that if there is a break between the Income Support finishing and the claiming of UC (either after PIP Care has been awarded at MR stage or Tribunal) I doubt that you can claim back to when Income Support stopped.
 This would mean a time (weeks/months) when benefits will be lost.